|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 For that matter, she did not even know if she could bear children naturally—her reproductive organs were intact, but the Doctor had once told her that the assimilation process had done a great deal of damage to them, and he could not guarantee that, if she should try, she would even be able to conceive, let alone carry to term.

-Drawing a deep breath, Hansen squared her shoulders and, after inclining her head in Sharp Smile’s direction, made her own exit from the mess hall.
+Drawing a deep breath, Seven squared her shoulders and, after inclining her head in Sharp Smile’s direction, made her own exit from the mess hall.

 Jennara Stadi felt as though she had been asleep only an hour or so when a hand on her shoulder gently shook her awake.
 With a groan she rolled onto her back, mumbling sleepily, “The hell do you want, Dareth?”